 Parenting schedules usually are built around Mom's and Dad's calendars; but kids have schedules, too.
 What do you do when the child's schedule conflicts with the parenting schedule or when one parent "books the child's dance card?"
 Need advice?
 Call, leave your info, or scheduleschedule a consult.

 The most common, recurring struggle for divorced or never-married parents is reconciling a parenting schedule with a child's constantly changing lineup of extra-curricular activities.
-E-C timetables for practices, rehearsals, games, tournaments, recitals, etc. change every few months.
+Extra-curricular schedules for practices, rehearsals, games, tournaments, recitals, etc. change every few months.
 What are parents to do?